 Our groups are as unique as the people in them.
 There are groups that prefer DVD style studies, some that prefer more in-depth, verse by verse Bible study, and some that serve the community.

-Childcare is provided for those 2 yrs and under and Little Lambs for those over 2 yrs.
+Childcare for all studies is provided for those 2 yrs and under and LITTLE LAMBS for those over 2 yrs.
 We start at 9:30 am, but we suggest you come at 9:15 for a more relaxed start with a coffee or tea.

 Ladies get together to spend time knitting and socializing.
 You don’t have to be a senior to join this group, and you don’t have to knit either!